P5vc/fetch-apply/README.md

 ### Variables

-In addition to the global `variables` file, any directory containing code to be executed (with the exception of module and host directories, the latter of which may exclusively inherit variables from their class), must include a `variables` file within it.
+In addition to the global `variables` file, any directory containing code to be executed should include a `variables` file within it.
 The specific directories requiring a `variables` file are:

 1. The base directory
-2. Class directories
+2. Class directories (only required if class-specific variables are needed)
 3. Host directories (only required if host-specific variables are needed)
 4. Module directories (recommended, but not required)